Erich Loewenhardt: Death in action

-On 8 August, the Allied Forces launched the war's final offensive against the Germans.
+On the 8th of August, the Allied Forces launched the war's final offensive against the Germans.
 The British Royal Air Force led the assault, and Loewenhardt downed three of their airplanes.
 On the 9th, he shot down two more.
 On the 10th, flying despite a badly sprained ankle, Loewenhardt launched his yellow Fokker D.VII on a mid-day sortie leading a patrol heavily weighted with rookie pilots.
 He encountered No. 56 Squadron RAF and shot down a Royal Aircraft Factory SE.5a over Chaulnes, France at 1215 hours for his 54th victory.
 In the aftermath of the combat, he collided with another German pilot, Leutnant Alfred Wenz from Jasta 11.
 Loewenhardt's Fokker's landing gear slammed the upper right wing on Wenz's D.VII.
 Both pilots' planes were equipped with parachutes and both pilots bailed out.
 Erich Loewenhardt's chute failed to open and he fell to his death.